danascheider/rambo/README.md

 ```
 Rambo will automatically use this value for any header whose name matches "token" or "key" (not case-sensitive).

+By default, Rambo detects models and creates [FactoryGirl](https://github.com/thoughtbot/factory_girl) fixtures.
+(You will need to configure the fixtures manually with the appropriate attributes.)
+If your app is functional and does not use models, you can use the `--no-models` switch to turn this functionality off.

 ### The Rake Task
 After adding `rambo_ruby` to your Gemfile or gemspec, you will need to add the following to your Rakefile:
 ```ruby